nitinasati/opensearch-ingestion/README.md

 ### Parallel Processing

-The system now supports parallel processing of CSV files with the following features:
+The system now supports parallel processing of CSV and JSON files with the following features:
 - Configurable number of worker threads
 - Thread-safe document counting
 - Queue-based batch processing
 - Graceful worker shutdown
 - Error handling for worker threads
+- Accurate record counting from bulk API responses

 The number of threads can be adjusted based on your system's capabilities and requirements.
 A higher number of threads may improve performance but will also increase memory usage and network connections.